 - 1. Development of materials and processes for self-sufficiency. - 2.
-Indigenisation of Bonding raw materials for Super Abrasives as import substitution. - 3.
-Grinding Solutions for new applications like solar and tampered glass, razor blade, semi-conductor, biomedical and carbide grinding. - 4.
+Indigenisation of Bonding raw materials for Super Abrasives as import substitution. - and carbide grinding. - 4.
 Upgrading Manufacturing Technologies to match changing needs of the customer as well as to venture into new markets.